Privacy Policy

 We may share information in these situations:

-• Service providers: vendors that help us operate the Service (for example: cloud hosting, storage, speech processing, source APIs, Google sign-in and calendar integrations, analytics when enabled, payments, and AI processing).
+• Service providers: vendors that help us operate the Service (for example: cloud hosting, storage, speech processing, source APIs, Google sign-in and calendar integrations, operational telemetry, email delivery, analytics when enabled, payments, and AI processing).
 These providers are permitted to process information only to provide services to us.

 • Within your workspace and shared sessions: content you add to a shared workspace or collaborative session may be visible to workspace members, administrators, or direct collaborators according to roles and settings.